 How to File a Student Visa Application

 The student visa application process can be confusing and time consuming.
-There are certain steps and procedures than must be done in a certain order; otherwise, you could end up having to start the process over again.
+There are certain steps and procedures that must be done in a certain order; otherwise, you could end up having to start the process over again.
 With the prospects of studying abroad, you are undoubtedly excited, ready for adventure, and do not really want to spend all your free time filling out paperwork instead of planning those adventures.
 The first step you should do before you begin filling out your application and before you begin the process is to take a deep breath.

 When to Apply